 Working with babies in a family setting

-PART Three: Echoes of the womb: our pre and perinatal origins and biodynamics
+Part three: echoes of the womb: our pre and perinatal originals and biodynamics

 In this special seminar, we will explore how our clients’ and our own very early experience in the womb may enter into session work, and how we can meet these energies to facilitate health in ourselves and in our clients.